michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 <%= endhighlight %>

-This finds each instance of `Yes` or `No` and replaces it with the corresponding value.
-This approach is also a little safer too as only instances that match either `Yes` or `No` are replaced and if you look carefully at the original `married` variable one of the responses is empty.
+This finds each instance of `Yes` or `No` and replaces it with the corresponding binary value.
+This approach is also a little safer too as only elements that match either `Yes` or `No` are replaced.
+As an example of this you look carefully at the original `married` variable above to see that one of the responses is empty.
 The above code examples therefore produces this:

 <%= highlight %>
 married #=> c(1,1,0,0,1,1,"",0,1)
 <%= endhighlight %>

 Therefore I'll probably get an exception if I try to perform a numerical calculation on this data.
-The looping approach above instead however replaces empty response with 0.
-This example however quickly becomes unwieldy with more factors than just `Yes` or `No`.
+The looping approach above instead replace empty response with 0.
+The index-replace however quickly becomes unwieldy with more factors than just `Yes` or `No`.
 Instead here is better way the `married` variable can be converted to binary: